Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Evaluation

 \subsection{Appropriateness evaluation}

-The appropriateness evaluation was designed to assess the link between the motion and the input speech, separate from the intrinsic human-likeness of the motion.
+The appropriateness evaluation was designed to assess the link between the gesture motion and the input speech, separate from the intrinsic human-likeness of the motion.
+It is thus inexorably multimodal, with user assessments of motion conditional on speech information provided to them.

 In the previous GENEA Challenge, appropriateness was evaluated using a HEMVIP-based rating study very similar to that for human-likeness, except that speech audio was included in the videos.
-Test takers were asked to ignore the motion quality and only rate the appropriateness of the motion for the speech \cite{kucherenko2021large}.
+In an attempt to control for the effect of motion quality in that evaluation, test takers were asked to ignore the motion quality and only rate the appropriateness of the motion for the speech \cite{kucherenko2021large}.
 Unfortunately, that evaluation was not altogether successful, since their \emph{mismatched} condition M -- which paired natural motion segments with unrelated speech segments, intended as a bottom line -- attained the second-highest appropriateness rating, above all synthetic systems.
 This suggests a significant interaction between the perceived human-likeness of a motion segment and its perceived appropriateness for speech.
-That interaction acted as a confounder in their study, with the result that all systems ranked below natural-looking motion unrelated to the speech, intended as a bottom line in terms of appropriateness.
+That interaction acted as a confounder in their study, with the result that all submissions ranked below natural-looking motion unrelated to the speech, despite the latter being intended as a bottom line in terms of appropriateness.